Room-temperature quantification of $^{14}$CO$_{2}$ below the natural abundance with two-color cavity ring-down spectroscopy: Conclusion

 Research reported in this publication was supported by the National Institute of General Medical Sciences of the National Institutes of Health (Award No. R01GM127573).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
-This work was performed, in part, at the National User Resource for Biological Accelerator Mass Spectrometry, which is operated at the LLNL under the auspices of the U.S. Department of Energy (Contract No. DE-AC52-07NA27344).The user resource was supported by the National Institutes of Health, National Institute of General Medical Sciences (Grant No. R24GM137748).
+This work was performed, in part, at the National User Resource for Biological Accelerator Mass Spectrometry, which is operated at the LLNL under the auspices of the U.S. Department of Energy (Contract No. DE-AC52-07NA27344).The user resource was supported by the National Institutes of Health, National Institute of General Medical Sciences (Grant No. R24GM137748). \end{acknowledgement} \begin{suppinfo} Additional experimental details, materials, and methods, supplementary text, including Figures S1, S2, and S3 (PDF) \end{suppinfo}